 If you are interested in donating to this worthy cause, please contact the Section Office by either calling 310 327-1216 or via email at office-at-scalacs-dot-org.
 Your donation is tax deductible and goes a long way to contribute to the future chemists and scientists in our country.

-Please visit this section frequently, as we are still developing content about our SEED program.
-Meanwhile, general information about Project SEED can be found on the National ACS Website.
+General information about Project SEED can be found on the National ACS website: